Yash-Bandal/DeltaX-Bootcamp/03_Basics_Of_CSharp/01_Notes/01_Introduction.md

 Writing everything from scratch would be impossible.

 .NET already provides these features through built-in libraries.
+(Like C++ STL), OR Node Modules

 Example: